4 Must-Haves for Data Governance Success in Financial Services

 To make the most of all that information, financial services companies must prioritize data governance.
 Governance drives a coherent 360° view of each customer, providing a deep understanding of every relationship and a comprehensive view of client interactions across those complex systems.
 It provides the fuel for accurate and powerful insights driven by advanced business analytics.

-Governance helps an organization move away from data silos – where information is generally disjointed, offering little in the way of strategic insights – toward a unified model in which data is readily available to decision-makers.
+Data governance helps an organization move away from data silos – where information is generally disjointed, offering little in the way of strategic insights – toward a unified model in which data is readily available to decision-makers.
 Moreover, a good data governance program ensures that information is consistent, accurate, and timely, while also maintaining legal and regulatory compliance.
 In short, governance drives trust.

 Many data governance initiatives get off to a bad start and eventually go awry.
 The typical scenario begins with a management edict calling for data governance and the creation of a dedicated team to carry out that mission.
 Very often, priorities are driven by that team, without a clear view of the business value governance is intended to create.
 They get business users involved, but without a firm grounding in clearly defined business goals, the initiative loses steam.
 In the end, management deprioritizes the project and budgetary commitments fall by the wayside.